• Home

 +

-Very likely yes.
-Glencoe is in Cook County, which is EPA Radon Zone 2 with expected levels between 2.0-4.0 pCi/L. Statewide, 45% of Illinois homes exceed the EPA's 4.0 action level.
+Glencoe is in Cook County, EPA Radon Zone 2, with expected levels between 2.0–4.0 pCi/L. Statewide, 45% of Illinois homes exceed the EPA's 4.0 action level.
+Radon is the second leading cause of lung cancer after smoking.
 When finishing a basement where people will spend significant time, radon mitigation should be considered essential.
 Cook County offers free radon test kits through the Department of Public Health at 708-865-6177.
-Mitigation typically costs $800-$1,500 and is highly effective.
+Mitigation costs $800–$1,500 and is highly effective.

-How long does a Glencoe basement remodel take?
+How long does a Glencoe basement remodel take in 2026?

 +

-Plan for 14-20 weeks total from initial design to completion.
-The timeline breaks down as: 2-4 weeks for design and documentation, 2-3 weeks for Village permit review, and 10-14 weeks for construction.
-Glencoe projects often take longer than neighboring communities due to older home complexity — pre-war foundations may reveal surprises, and working around historic elements requires care.
-Projects with bathroom additions, extensive waterproofing, or foundation work may take longer.
+Plan for 14–22 weeks total from initial design to completion in 2026.
+Design and documentation takes 2–4 weeks, Village permit review 2–3 weeks, and construction 10–14 weeks.
+Glencoe projects often run longer than neighboring communities due to older home complexity — pre-war foundations can reveal surprises.
+Projects with bathroom additions, extensive waterproofing, or foundation work run toward the longer end.
+Using Illinois-made cabinets (4–6 week lead time) vs. imported (12–16 weeks) helps keep the construction phase on schedule.

 Can I add a bedroom in my Glencoe basement?